AgarwalPragy/IITB2016PreFundae/readme.md

 1. If someone wants to go for Ph.D abroad after Masters, does RA make their profile stronger as compared to TA?
 Opposite?
 Same?
 1. How different is the placement scenario b/w RA and TA?
-1. What is the total intake of MTech CS at IITB?
+1. What is the total intake of M.Tech.
+CS at IITB?
 Last year, how many students were admitted under TA category and RA category?

 # RA #

 1. Let's say that I get into RA, and I am assigned some project X.
     - Is it mandatory that I do my thesis in the same field?
-    - Assuming the project incharge is ok with me doing my thesis under another prof, in a different field, what are the odds that this discussion and/or situation turns out well?
+    - Assuming the project in-charge is OK with me doing my thesis under another prof, in a different field, what are the odds that this discussion and/or situation turns out well?
 And is there a precedence of such a case?
-1. What happens if a RA project completes/is closed down, (assuming a few RAs are in their middle year of MTech)?
+1. What happens if a RA project completes/is closed down, (assuming a few RAs are in their middle year of M.Tech.)?
 Are they reassigned?
-1. Are Mtech(RA) and Msc two separate things ?
+1. Are M.Tech.(RA) and MSc. two separate things ?
 If yes what is the difference?
 1. My understanding is

     > RAs are given a short presentation on each of the projects available in the college for RA, students are asked to make a priority list and attend interviews.
 If you clear the ones you opt for, you get RA.